 Full disclosure: sex ed was awful and inaccurate at my all-girls' school.
-I remember that our biology teacher said that when a man (and only a man) climaxed, it was called "achieving organism".
-As you'd expect from such a cryptic introduction to shagging, formative experiences went along the lines of downing two bottles of Lambrini and getting fingered in a phone box by a boy you'd bitterly slagged off 30 minutes earlier.
-Talking about sex and sexual intimacy is something that people from Germany, Scandinavia and possibly the west coast of the US do.
+I remember that our biology teacher said that when a man (and only a man) climaxed, it was called "achieving organism."
+As you'd expect from such a cryptic introduction to sex, formative experiences went along the lines of downing two bottles of Lambrini and getting fingered in a phone box by a boy you'd bitterly insulted 30 minutes earlier.
+Talking about sex and sexual intimacy is something that people from Germany, Scandinavia, and possibly the west coast of the US do.

 Anyway, forget about all that because over Easter weekend I opted for for an introductory session to Orgasmic Meditation: a US import that aims to help people achieve intimacy and connect with each other through a specific amount of clit touching.
 The all-day session, held in a studio in east London, is led by Rachel Tayeb, who has been OM-ing for a decade.

-She spends an hour telling the punters – who have each paid £147 for the course – her personal story.
+She spends an hour telling the punters—who have each paid £147 [$210] for the course—her personal story.
 She suffered from anorexia and was told by three doctors she would never be able to orgasm.
 A guy called Kapil from India tells the 60-strong audience of his crippling addiction to pornography.
 OM turned their lives around, they say, and the audience is rapt.
 I think this is when a guy on my row starts crying.

 Let's back up.
 Orgasmic Meditation, we're told, is a practice that involves very focused, concentrated stroking of the clitoris, by either a man or woman, for a timed 15-minute session.
 There's no eye contact allowed and the stroker wears gloves, maintaining focus on the genitals only while asking yes or no questions such as: "would you like me to use a lighter stroke?"
-No chat, no penetration.
+No chat, no penetration, and you can only refer to vaginas as "pussies."
 After 15 minutes, a timer goes off and the session is up.
 The stroker then presses the palms of their hands against the woman's vulva to bring down the swelling of her genitals.

 "At the beginning I was having heartbeats and sensations I'd never felt before.
 My scientist friends thought I needed to go to hospital," she says.
 She went in skeptical, unsure, and then embraced OM and said everything improved, from her sex life to her relationship with her family.